Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 # URL Testing
 To start of course run dirb to find any sub urls, and then inspect the html source code.
 Any hidden urls can be copy and pasted and attached to the end of the current URL.
+Hacker101 CTF has a lot of practice resources to help learn how to fully analyze a site.